travel blogger influencer campaign

 Making a Living Travel Blogging

-One of my most predictable questions I always get no matter whom I meet or where I got is “How exactly do you make money blogging?”
+One of the most predictable questions I always get, no matter whom I meet or where I get, is, “How exactly do you make money blogging?”
 One of the main ways I earn revenue is when I’m hired to do an influencer marketing campaign for a company or destination.
-So I thought I’d take you behind the scenes of what it’s like to be an influencer on an influencer campaign.
-What you see as the end product, the content, is not always the whole story.
+So, I thought I’d take you behind the scenes to see what it’s like to be an influencer on an influencer campaign.
+What you see as the end product is that the content is not always the whole story.
 That perfect photo or relaxed video creates a sense of calm or simplicity that isn’t always there when you are trying to capture it.
-I decided to focus on my recent 19 day California trip as it is a good example of how challenging it can be to get that end product just right for you, the reader.
+I decided to focus on my recent 19-day California trip as it is a good example of how challenging it can be to get that end product just right for you, the reader.
 It’s also a good example of how much fun you can have while working in this industry.

 Travel influencer trip